pblaney/mgp1000/README.md

 This module uses the same user-provided sample sheet CSV as the Germline module.

 ### Note on Parameters
-There are three parameters that will prepare necessary reference files as part of this module of the pipeline: `--mutect_ref_vcf_concatenated`, `--annotsv_ref_cached`, and `--vep_ref_cached`.
-These parameters only need be set to `no` for the **first run** of the Somatic module of the pipeline.
+There is one parameter that will prepare necessary reference file as part of this module of the pipeline: `--mutect_ref_vcf_concatenated`.
+This parameters only needs be set to `no` for the **first run** of the Somatic module of the pipeline.
 By default, all tools in this module will be used with the standard command in the usage example.
 The consensus output per variant type expects all tools to be included in the run for consensus processes to be run.
 ```
 nextflow run somatic.nf --help